Table of Contents

 Practical Tips for Users to Maintain Privacy

-No, as of now, Microsoft Teams does not notify users when a screenshot is taken of a chat, document, or any other content within the application.
+No, Microsoft Teams does not notify users when a screenshot is taken of a chat, document, or any other content within the application.

-To ensure your conversations in Microsoft Teams remain private, use the platform’s privacy settings to manage who can join or view your chats and meetings.
-Engage in sensitive conversations only with trusted parties and consider utilizing features such as “Do Not Disturb” mode to limit notifications and distractions.
-Regularly update your permissions and be aware of your organization’s security policies.
+To make sure that your conversations in Microsoft Teams remain private, use the platform’s privacy settings to manage who can join or view your chats and meetings.

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.